-Annex 1: UN-REDD Programme Evaluation Consultancy Terms of Reference
+Annex 1: UN-REDD Programme Evaluation - Consultants Terms of Reference

+Team Leader

-The Evaluation Team should consist of three evaluators (independent consultants or a team within a consulting practice), including one team leader.
-The Evaluation Team is responsible for conducting the evaluation as described in the overall TORs of the evaluation, and applying the approach and methods they will propose in the inception report, under supervision of and in consultation with the Evaluation Management Group comprising of the evaluation departments of the participating UN agencies (UNDP, FAO and UNEP).
+The Team Leader will be responsible for overall management of the evaluation and timely delivery of its outputs as described in the overall TORs of the evaluation, under supervision of and in consultation with the Evaluation Management Group comprising of the evaluation departments of the participating UN agencies (UNDP, FAO and UNEP).
+(S)He will lead the evaluation design, document analysis, fieldwork and report-writing with full support and substantive inputs from the other team members.
+More specifically: